Sunday, 07. July 2019, 9:00 - Friday, 12. July 2019, 19:00

-ACDH workshops @ DH2019
+ACDH @ DH2019

 In connection to the PROVIDEDH project, Eveline Wandl-Vogt, Enric Senabre Hidalgo and Roberto Theron will be leading a full-day interactive workshop on “Complexity and Uncertainty in DH Projects”, exploring a co-design approach to data visualization.
 Making use of methods from Design Thinking, Open Innovation and Progressive Visualization, the workshop is dedicated to exploring the issue of epistemic uncertainty in DH scholarship and discussing various approaches to dealing with it in the specific context of data visualization.
 The workshop will take place on Monday 8 July, from 9-18.
 More info can be found on the ProvideDH website.

 In the same timeslot, the ACDH’s Vanessa Hannesschläger will be joining Pawel Kamocki and Walter Scholger in guiding the workshop on “Copyright and Humanities Research”.
 Espousing a global perspective on the issue, the workshop invites contributors from across the globe to join the a discussion about the impact of copyright legislation on (digital humanitites) research, and to explore the pitfalls and benefits of the current situation, the development of legislation(s), as well as ways and means for researchers to navigate copyright law.
-You can find more information and the call for contributions on the workshop webpage.
+You can find more information on the workshop webpage.